 When you’re addicted to alcohol, there comes a point when enough is enough.
-You’re tired of blacking out, waking up hungover, and having no idea what happened the night before.
+You’re tired of blacking out, waking up hungover and having no idea what happened the night before.
 You’re tired of disappointing friends and family over and over again.
 You want to stop.
-That’s the first step toward recovery.
-But how do you approach alcoholism detox?
+That realization is the first step toward recovery.
+But how do you approach alcohol detox?

 Alcohol Withdrawal Treatment at Home

-Often the next course that an individual struggling with alcoholism might consider is detoxing from alcohol at home.
-Many consider at-home detox because it makes the painful situation easier to take in.
-There’s usually no place more comfortable, safe-feeling and controlled than home.
-However, alcohol detoxification at home can have risks when people do not understand the alcohol withdrawal timeline and the risks that accompany alcohol withdrawal.
+Many people consider detoxing from alcohol at home.
+They may consider at-home detox because it makes the challenging situation seem easier to address.
+There’s usually no place more comfortable, safe-feeling and controllable than a person’s home.
+However, detoxing at home can have risks when people do not understand the alcohol withdrawal timeline and the risks that accompany alcohol withdrawal.

-As good as home detox may sound, medical professionals don’t typically recommend detoxing at home, even if it makes accessing coping skills easier.
+As good as home detox may sound, medical professionals, don’t typically recommend detoxing at home, even if it makes accessing coping skills easier.
 There is far too much uncertainty in the alcohol detox process, including the symptoms of alcohol withdrawal.
 Withdrawal from alcohol should never be trivialized, as it can become a serious medical situation with potentially dire consequences.
-Alcohol withdrawal treatment at a professional rehab facility, such as The Recovery Village, is typically the safest option for men and women struggling with alcoholism.
+Alcohol withdrawal treatment at a professional rehab facility is typically the safest option for men and women struggling with alcohol use disorders.

 Choosing to Detox at Home

-Many alcoholics attempt to self-detox at some point, and it’s often a string of failed attempts that lead an individual to enter rehab in the first place.
+Many people attempt to self-detox at some point, and it’s often a string of failed attempts of self-detoxing that lead an individual to enter rehab in the first place.
 That’s not to say, however, that people haven’t successfully self-detoxed from alcohol on their own.

 - Clear your schedule: For some people, it may seem impossible to clear your schedule for days or weeks, but it’s necessary if you want your detox to be successful.
 Take some time off work and put aside your responsibilities – at least temporarily – so you can focus on your recovery.

 - Get support: Just because you’re detoxing from alcohol at home doesn’t mean you should do it alone.
-Find a friend or family member to help keep you safe during the process and who will get you help in case your withdrawal symptoms get too severe.
+Find a friend or family member to help keep you safe during the process and who will get you medical help if your withdrawal symptoms get too severe.